Feyiarmstrong/Apache_airflow_project/README.md

 An automated **Apache Airflow ETL pipeline** that ingests Wikipedia pageview data and analyzes public interest trends for major tech companies.

-This pipeline to explore how Wikipedia traffic can act as a **proxy for market sentiment**.
+This pipeline explores how Wikipedia traffic can act as a **proxy for market sentiment**.

 ---